Skip to content

 If one rep closes shared leads at 18% and another closes the same source at 7%, the channel is not the whole story.
 The difference may be speed-to-lead, qualification, trust building, price objection handling, spouse control, inspection quality, or follow-up language.

 That is why GhostRep ties lead-cost math back to training and coaching.
 The fastest way to lower customer acquisition cost is often not buying cheaper leads.
 It is closing more of the leads already being purchased.
+If a manager cannot see which reps are wasting paid leads, use the AI sales manager page to connect lead-cost math to coaching coverage.

 Practical next steps: